Chad to hold controversial referendum on new constitution – DW – 12/14/2023

 "They just want to have their fair share in politics and resources.
 They don't want it to be dominated by a small ethnic group," she said, referring to the Zaghawa, a minority ethnic group from the country's northeast.

-The Zaghawa have dominated Chad's politics and armed forces since Idriss Deby, a member of the Zaghawa clan, took power in a coup in 1990 and ruled until his death on the battlefield in 2021.
+The Zaghawa have dominated Chad's politics and armed forces since Idriss Deby, a member of the Zaghawa clan, took power in a coup in 1990, ruling until his death on the battlefield in 2021.

 Consolidation of power

-"If you are a dictator," said Hudson, who formerly worked for the CIA and US state department, "the federal system doesn't really serve your interests particularly well. ...
+"If you are a dictator," said Hudson, "the federal system doesn't really serve your interests particularly well. ...
 It would be a devolution of power and that's something that [the transitional government is] resisting.

 "That's why the government has been pushing for the unitary state."